Pepe Martí: Formula One

+In September 2022, Martí was announced to join two-time Formula One champion Fernando Alonso's management team, A14 Management.
+In August 2023, he entered the Red Bull Junior Team.

+Formula E

+Cupra Kiro (2025–)

+After two years in Formula 2, Martí switched to Formula E with Cupra Kiro, driving alongside Dan Ticktum during the 2025–26 season.

+Other racing

 Sportscar racing

 Martí made his sportscar and prototype debut at the 2022 Historic Zandvoort Grand Prix competing in the Masters Endurance Legends, organised by Masters Historic Racing, in a Duqueine-run Norma M30.
 He won both races in his G2/P3 class and finished on the overall podium against higher class machinery in race 1.